J-DubApps/EndpointPilot/README.md

 ### Pre-Requisites:

-Your users need to be granted rights to at *least* **create** Scheduled Tasks on their Windows PC Endpoints (this right is granted in GPO or Intune CSP).
+Until we finish a System Agent solution for EndpointPilot, your users need to be granted rights to at *least* **create** Scheduled Tasks on their Windows PC Endpoints (this right is granted in GPO or Intune CSP).
 If your IT security policies forbid Scheduled Task creation privilege, see EndpointPilot-Deploy.PDF for alternate deployment methods.